 Official civil unions were introduced in the colonial period and they included prayers.
 The Council of Trent officially instituted marriage as a Sacrament in the 1500's but Jesus instituted marriage himself 15 centuries earlier and Christians in the Church followed it from that time forward (Mat 19:5, Mark 10:7).
 Catholics believe marriage is a religious concept designed by God before any government existed, before any law of man had been written.
 Marriage is God's idea.
 Catholics believe it is not for us as humans to tamper with.
 The word "Marriage" appears all over the New Testament (Mat 22:30, 24:38, Mk 12:25, Lk 2:36, 17:27, 20:34-35, 1 Co 7:38, 2 Co 11:2, 1 Ti 4:3, Heb 13:4, Rev 19:7, 19:9) and it is clearly drawn out as a relationship between one man and one woman.
 We cannot get around that without throwing out the Bible as "hate" literature, which is exactly what gay M.P.
 Svend Robinson tried to do.
 "God forgive him.
 He knows not what he is doing."
 (Lk 23:34)

 Some people think that banning gay marriage is just like banning interracial marriage.
 The difference is that affirming interracial marriages affirms the institution of marriage, allowing gay marriage redefines marriage.
 Gender is not the same as colour.
 A black man has essentially the same physical makeup as a white man; he the same reproductive system, and he can make children with a white female.
 They still "fit together" and become the same flesh.
+They can have intercourse, which is the basic requirement for marriage.
 That is not true of two people of the same gender.
 Switching colours is not the same as switching genders.

 "My gay marriage won't affect your straight marriage"